awsdocs/amazon-elasticache-docs/doc_source/redis/Endpoints.md

 ### Finding Endpoints for Replication Groups \(ElastiCache API\)<a name="Endpoints.Find.API.ReplGroups"></a>

 You can use the ElastiCache API to discover the endpoints for a replication group and its clusters with the `DescribeReplicationGroups` action\.
-The action returns the replication group's primary endpoint and a list of all the clusters in the replication group with their endpoints\.
+The action returns the replication group's primary endpoint and a list of all the clusters in the replication group with their endpoints, along with the reader endpoint\.

-The following operation retrieves the primary endpoint \(PrimaryEndpoint\) and individual node endpoints \(ReadEndpoint\) for the replication group `myreplgroup`\.
-Use the primary endpoint for all write operations and the individual node endpoints for all read operations\.
+The following operation retrieves the primary endpoint \(PrimaryEndpoint\), reader endpoint \(ReaderEndpoint\) and individual node endpoints \(ReadEndpoint\) for the replication group `myreplgroup`\.
+Use the primary endpoint for all write operations\.

 ```
 https://elasticache.us-west-2.amazonaws.com/